 Adjusted Cohort Graduation Rate (ACGR): Alternative schools will be evaluated based on their 5-Year ACGR.
 All other schools will be evaluated based on their 4-Year ACGR.

-Graduation Rate: The PCSC will use either the 4-Year ACGR or the 5-Year ACGR as determined by the Idaho Accountability Framework and reported via the Idaho Report Card.
+Graduation Rate: The IPCSC will use either the 4-Year ACGR as determined by the Idaho Accountability Framework and reported via the Idaho Report Card.

-C&C Readiness Rubric Exceeds Standard The school's 4-Year or 5-Year ACGR is greater than one standard deviation above the identified comparison group, OR the school's ACGR is 90%.
-Meets Standard The school's 4-Year or 5-Year ACGR is equal to the mean or falls between the mean and one standard deviation above the mean of the identified comparison group.
-Approaches Standard The school's 4-Year or 5-Year ACGR falls between the mean and one standard deviation below the mean of the identified comparison group.
-Does Not Meet Standard The school's 4-Year or 5-Year ACGR is more than one standard deviation below the identified comparison group.
+C&C Readiness Rubric Exceeds Standard The school's 4-Year ACGR is greater than one standard deviation above the identified comparison group, OR The school's ACGR is 90%.
+The school's 4-Year ACGR is equal to the mean Meets Standard OR Falls between the mean and one standard deviation above the mean of the identified comparison group.
+Approaches Standard The school's 4-Year ACGR falls between the mean and one standard deviation below the mean of the identified comparison group.
+Does Not Meet Standard The school's 4-Year ACGR is more than one standard deviation below the identified comparison group.